 When watering try to only water the soil.
-Avoid getting the leavesof the plant wet.
+Avoid getting the leaves of the Asiatic Lilies wet.
 Damp leaves can become a breeding ground for disease.

 Keep the soil around the bulbs well mulched.
 Begin by applying a thin layer of compost in the spring.
 Regularly top this up during the spring and summer months.
 This helps to keep the bulbs and root systems cool.

 If you are concerned about your water usage why not turn an old barrel into a waterbutt?
 This can be used to harvest rainwater which can then be re-used in your garden.

 Wet leaves and flowers can be a breeding ground for disease.
 Try to water just the soil around the base of the plants.
 Watering in the morning will allow the plants time to dry out during the day before nighttime temperatures fall.

 Top dressing with a slow release fertilizer helps to provide the bulbs of Asiatic Lilies with a regular supply of nutrition.
 You can also apply a feed such as a general purpose nitrogen based plant food in early spring.

 Alternatively fish emulsion or worm castings can be applied.
 You can also make your own liquid plant food or compost tea at home.
 Regularly applying any of these options will help to enrich the soil and encourage growth.